jackieju/abap2ruby/README.md

 How to contribute
 ===
 As you know, abap has very complicated syntax, because actually it put all functionality/Constant into syntax.
 For example, in c++, the syntax only defines the way to declare and call a function, but in abap, every function has different syntax, so "printf(xxx....)" is written in syntax...
+Or in a short word, ABAP syntax is mixed with semantic.
+When he introduce the syntax, he also introduce the semantic.

 In ABAP syntax, those which are user defined constant in other language, are keywords.
 <pre>